Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Collective patterning model

 \subsection{Minimal model of lateral inhibition}

-Specifically, we will study a modified version of the Notch-Delta model in Ref.~\cite{Corson2017}, where instead of a continuous internal variable, our cells have a discrete internal state $u\in \{0,1,\dots, N\}$.
-To model cell-cell communication, each cell has a signaling state $s$ where $s=0$ means no signal is being received and $s=1$ means that a signal is being received.
+Specifically, we will study a modified version of the Delta-Notch model in Ref.~\cite{Corson2017}, where instead of a continuous internal variable, our cells have a discrete internal state $u\in \{0,1,\dots, N\}$.
+To model cell-cell communication, each cell has a signal receiver state $s$ where $s=0$ means no signal is being received and $s=1$ means that a signal is being received.
 In reality, the level of signal depends on how many Notch receptors have been recently cleaved and will not be binary.
 Cells can adjust their internal state stochastically, Fig~\ref{fig1}B,

-where the transition rates $f^\pm(u,s)$ depends on the cell's internal state as well as its signaling state.
-The signaling state can also change stochastically,
+where the transition rates $f^\pm(u,s)$ depends on the cell's internal state as well as its signal receiver state.
+The receiver state can also change stochastically,

 where $k^-$ is taken to be a fixed parameter, but $k^+$ is a function of the neighboring cells.
 Specifically, for cell $i$, we take